A Mayan nasal ornament made of human bone discovered for the first time in Palenque!

 A high quality ornament

 This type of ornament was not part of the daily life of Mayan individuals before the arrival of the colonists, it was reserved for people of high rank or with a marked ritual practice in the culture in question.
-The object, of great finesse, was taken and sculpted from a human tibia, and more particularly the lower part of the tibia, so that the shape could fit the bridge of its owner’s nose.
+The object, of great finesse, was taken and sculpted from a human tibia, and more particularly the lower part of the tibia, so that the shape might fit the bridge of its owner’s nose.
 On the left part of the jewel is a sculpted man with a bird’s head headdress as well as jewelry.

 The character carries with him a funerary bundle designated by the presence of a skull and tissue at the level of his feet, elements which make archaeologists think that the link with the funerary world was important for the wearer of this jewel.
 The Mayans showed on numerous occasions their great qualities in the work of monumental sculpture.
 Here, they show their know-how on fragile and complex materials to work with.